iambpn/go-BTSC-template/README.md

-# go-http-template
+# go-BTC-http-template

-golang web starter template
+golang web starter template with Bun ORM, Templ Template Engine and Chi Router.
+Sqlite DB is configured as default for this project.

 ## Usage: